How sustainable is pet ownership?

 Pet food folliesPet food companies market $55 billion in pet foods globally with an emphasis on making human owners feel guilty if Fido is not getting the “best” food for protecting joints, boosting energy, or extending lifespans.
 Pet store shelves even boast "organic", "local", and "vegetarian" pet foods.

 But do pets need the same trend-of-the-day antioxidants or omega-3s that are touted for human health?
-Making matters worse, pets are increasingly being overfed, resulting in a pet obesity epidemic while using resources that are and will be increasingly needed to fee the growing human population.
+Making matters worse, pets are increasingly being overfed, resulting in a pet obesity epidemic while using resources that are and will be increasingly needed to feed the growing human population.

 For pet owners trying to make sustainable choices in their own lives, including pets in the equation may not be as easy as committing oneself to such choices.
 Animals do not have the same digestive enzymes and metabolic needs, so a diet that works for us may not be healthy for our animals – which kind of goes against the whole philosophy of trying treat those creatures that depend on us humanely.